smtechnocrat/techieslikeme/_posts/2014-01-08-how-i-built-this-site.md

 Apart from Jekyll, I also looked into a Python based static site generator, called [Jinja](http://jinja.pocoo.org/).
 Looks interesting, however did not get enough time to play around with it.

- It uses Markdown which is a simple text-toHTML conversion tool and the Liquid templating engine. if you use git hub to store your precious code then you are already familiar with Markdown syntax.
+It uses Markdown which is a simple text-toHTML conversion tool and the Liquid templating engine.
+If you use git hub to store your precious code then you are already familiar with Markdown syntax.
 Remember the Readme.md files that get automatically generated for you when you create a new repository in github?

 The Jekyll asset bundler plaugin concatenates several javascript files into a single download.
-It only does this during a deployment build therefore during development you will see all the individual files.
+It only does this during a deployment build therefore while developing you will see all the individual files.

-Using Rake for very simple build tasks such as commit my changes and resync my remote github repository for this site, clean the last build, run the jekyll server and deploy the site to [Heroku[().
+I am using Rake for very simple build tasks such as commit my changes and resync my remote github repository for this site, clean the last build, run the jekyll server and deploy the site to [Heroku](http://heroku.com).

 I am planning to use a lot of images for my blog in the future therefore I found this optipng tool to be quite useful for image optimization.
 My rake build scripts will scan for all images and automatically run optipng in order shrink the size of all images.